JureU/Quarkus-CRUD/README.md

       Port [5432]
       Username [postgres]
       Password [geslo]
-  2. Run the program by typing: mvn quarkus:dev - if using maven or if yopu are using quarkus cli type: quarkus dev.
+  2. Run the program by typing: mvn quarkus:dev - if using maven or if you are using quarkus cli type: quarkus dev.
 You can see it on localhost:8080
   3. Test with: mvn test